ppremru/LaunchFieldKitAdoption/README.md

 ### Why do we need this CoP?

 With a *Field-Kit* solution in hand, the project team must provide support and plan for future enhancements.
 A diverse range of user profiles exists, each with unique enablement requirements.
 Some users possess expert-level knowledge, while others are novices.
 Establishing community-driven knowledge article collections can effectively map out pathways and offer valuable reference recommendations.
-The CoP cultivates a **versioned set of living documents that provide recommendations** - it will take time to develop for the team.
+The CoP maintains a versioned set of living documents that provide recommendations - it will take time to cultivate for the team.

 ### Enablement Material